Nobody wants a list of all the reasons smoking is bad for you, but how about some strategies that might be helpful for quitting it?

 Between patches, gum, lozenges and more, there are tons of forms of nicotine replacement therapy out there for people trying to quit.
 Research published in 2009 in the Journal of Obstetrics and Gynaecology Canada suggests those who smoke more than 5 cigarettes a day may improve their chances of quitting if they use NRT under the supervision of their healthcare provider, in combination with other cognitive-behavioral therapies.
 Nicotine isn’t exactly good for you or your baby on its own, but NRT is certainly a much better, healthier way to get your nicotine if there’s no other alternative that could work.

 There are a number of ‘quit smoking’ books out there that claim to help quitting attempts.
 Everybody has a different path to a cigarette-free life, and a book might not help everybody quit, but it’s certainly worth a shot.

 There are plenty of iOS and Android apps available for those trying to quit as well.

 Focus on your baby

 Remember to remember your baby.
 Every cigarette takes its toll on the body and your level of addiction, so try to focus on your baby before every puff.
-She can’t speak yet, but if she could, she would say “please don’t do that.”
+They can’t speak yet, but if they could, they would say “please don’t do that.”

 If cold turkey, NRT, and cognitive therapy just aren’t working, many people turn to other, “alternative” methods of quitting.
 Acupuncture and hypnosis are but two of many alternative methods that people use to quit, and quit successfully.
 It takes a full personal commitment to quit, so if you can fully commit to one of these methods, it could be the one that works.